Enhancing writing through first laying an oral foundation

 Actually, quite the contrary is the case.
-Rather than trying to convince you with my own words, here are those of a high school graduate, with no prior knowledge of Spanish and exclusively trained with the ULAT program, who entered the university with 12 AP Spanish credits.
-For her entire first year and a half of training in high school with the ULAT, she had seen no written Spanish.
+Rather than trying to convince you with my own words, here are those of a high school graduate, with no prior knowledge of Spanish and yet who entered the university with 12 advanced placement college credits thanks to her ULAT training.
+For her entire first year and a half of study in high school with the ULAT, she had seen no written Spanish.
 Regarding her college Spanish training, she wrote: “Since I learned to speak first, you’d think I wouldn’t do as well in writing, but I think learning to speak first only made my writing more logical and flow better.”
 Speaking about her college classmates, she added: “Sometimes we would peer edit each other’s papers in class and people would use sentences in their papers that made no sense; they were using some of the right words, but in the incorrect order and it was actually pretty confusing and frustrating.”

 When a solid oral foundation is first laid to a student’s knowledge of a language, the task of teaching the written language is made far easier.
 When students already know what authentic speech is supposed to sound like in the target language, the teacher’s primary task is merely to teach the language’s phonics system.
 Even for those languages which display less of a correlation between sound and spelling, not having to teach word order, because the students already know how the language should sound, dramatically decreases the students’ probability of error in their written work.